Nosferatu: Release

-Reception and legacy
+Reception

 Nosferatu brought Murnau into the public eye, especially when his film Der brennende Acker (The Burning Soil) was released a few days later.
-The press reported extensively on Nosferatu and its premiere.
-With the laudatory votes, there was also occasional criticism that the technical perfection and clarity of the images did not fit the horror theme.
-The Filmkurier of 6 March 1922 said that the vampire appeared too corporeal and brightly lit to appear genuinely scary.
+The press reported extensively on Nosferatu and its premiere, with the movie receiving positive reviews.
+With these laudatory votes, however, there was also occasional criticism, with the Filmkurier of 6 March 1922 saying that the vampire appeared too corporeal and brightly lit to appear genuinely scary.
 Hans Wollenberg described the film in photo-Stage No. 11 of 11 March 1922 as a "sensation" and praised Murnau's nature shots as "mood-creating elements."
 In the Vossische Zeitung of 7 March 1922, Nosferatu was praised for its visual style.

 Nosferatu was also the first film to show a vampire dying from exposure to sunlight.
-Previous vampire novels such as Dracula had shown them being uncomfortable with sunlight, but not undeath-threateningly so.
+Previous vampire novels such as Dracula had shown them being uncomfortable with sunlight, but not mortally susceptible.

-The film has received overwhelmingly positive reviews.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 63 reviews, with an average rating of 9.05/10.
-The website's critical consensus reads, "One of the silent era's most influential masterpieces, Nosferatu's eerie, gothic feel—and a chilling performance from Max Schreck as the vampire—set the template for the horror films that followed."
+The film has continued to receive overwhelmingly positive reviews.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 72 reviews, with an average rating of 9.05/10.
+The website's critical consensus reads, "One of the silent era's most influential masterpieces, Nosferatu's eerie, gothic feel – and a chilling performance from Max Schreck as the vampire – set the template for the horror films that followed."
 In 1995, the Vatican included Nosferatu on a list of 45 important films that people should watch.
 It was ranked twenty-first in Empire magazine's "The 100 Best Films of World Cinema" in 2010.

 In 1997, critic Roger Ebert added Nosferatu to his list of The Great Movies, writing: